Class of 2019

 - Hometown: San Salvador, El Salvador

-Diego is the president and lead-founder of the Shoeing International Movement, a program that incentivizes high school students to donate their used shoes to children in low-income Central American communities.
-Since its inception in 2012, Shoeing International has donated over 10,000 pairs of shoes to children and families in communities with scarce resources, and has engaged 800+ high school students from El Salvador, Guatemala, and Honduras.
-The movement’s efforts have been so successful that it garnered attention and donations from NGO World Vision.
+Diego is the president and lead-founder of the Shoeing International Movement, a program that incentivizes high school students to donate their used shoes to children in low-income communities.
+Since its inception in 2012, Shoeing International has donated over 20,000 pairs of shoes to children and families in communities with scarce resources in El Salvador, Guatemala, Honduras, Brazil, Mexico, and the United States.

 - Areas of Study: Science-Business

 Kristin is driven to create innovative solutions to global and public health challenges.
 She spent her Social Justice summer with One Sun Health in HaMakuya, South Africa, collecting and analyzing data about the effectiveness of a Malaria Education Campaign.
 Kristin spent her Global Inquiry summer interning at the World Health Organization (WHO) in Geneva, Switzerland.
 While at WHO, she worked on a systematic review of on the Pneumococcal Conjugate Vaccine (PCV) and collaborated with international colleagues to help the WHO update global PCV dosing, schedule and catch-up policy.
 Kristin will spend her final summer interning at the Centers for Disease Control and Prevention in Atlanta, Georgia, interning in the Division of Parasitic Diseases & Malaria on a systematic review evaluating the use of Malarone in pregnancy.